 In the next section, we’ll get deeper into this with an Asana plan comparison, based on features, pros, and cons.

 What’s included in Asana pricing plans?

 Asana’s free plan lets up to 15 team members access a limited set of features.
-It’s recommended for individuals or teams getting started with project management.
+This means that both members and guests will be counted.
 Here’s a preview of what you’ll get:

 - Assignee and due dates

 - Unlimited tasks